 Newcastle real estate guide & listings for sale

-In Newcastle, about 40% of buildings are small apartment buildings, but large apartment buildings, duplexes, and single detached homes are also present in the housing stock.
-This part of the city has a good variety of housing size options, ranging from lofts to four or more bedrooms.
-The population residing in this neighbourhood is evenly split between owners and renters.
-About 40% of homes in this part of the city were constructed in the 1960s and 1970s, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
+About 40% of dwellings are small apartment buildings, making it easy to find apartments in Newcastle, whereas the rest are mainly large apartment buildings, duplexes, and single detached homes.
+This area has a good choice of unit sizes, ranging from lofts to four or more bedrooms.
+The proportions of homeowners and renters are about even.
+Around 40% of homes in this area were constructed in the 1960s and 1970s, while most of the remaining buildings were built pre-1960 and in the 1980s.

 A grocery store is typically reachable within a short walk from most houses for sale in Newcastle.
 Furthermore, a cafe is often just around the corner, and there are also a limited number of choices for those who care about nearby restaurants.
 In terms of education, parents and their kids will appreciate that no matter where their home is situated in Newcastle, daycares and primary schools are nearby.
 In contrast, this part of Nanaimo does not have any high schools.